Working as a Graider

-- Respecting student privay.
-Graiders must never share student work with any third party or for any means ouside of the agreed upon work with the teacher.
+Respecting student privacy.
+Graiders must never share student work with any third party or use it for any means outside of the agreed upon work with the teacher.

 Working as an Independent Contractor

-When you become a Graider, you will be invited to sign an independent contractor (IC) agreement with The Graide Network.
-All contracts are delivered and signed via DocuSign.
+When you become a Graider, you are asked to sign an independent contractor (IC) agreement with The Graide Network as well as a federal W-9 form.
 Independent contractor income is compensation you receive for doing work or providing services as a self-employed individual, not as an employee.
 Your role as a Graider falls into this category.

 Tax Information: As an independent contractor, your compensation is reported on Form 1099-MISC.
 If you’ve earned $600 or more in one calendar year by working as a Graider, The Graide Network will provide you with a 1099-MISC Form for your taxes by January 31st of the following calendar year.
 As an IC, you will pay taxes a little differently than employees do.
 Employers are required to withhold federal income tax (as well as Social Security and Medicare taxes) from their employees' pay.
 However, as an IC, you are required to pay these taxes on your own if the annual payments you receive from all independent contractor sources totals over $400 in a calendar year.
 You can pay these taxes through either quarterly estimated tax payments or when you file your tax return at the end of the year.